-Below we look at how the fund (A Shares in this case) has outperformed against the Bloomberg Barclays U.S. Aggregate Bond Index every time period—ten times since 1996—when interest rates rose more than 100 basis points.
+Below we look at how the fund has outperformed against the Bloomberg US Aggregate Bond Index every time period—12 times since 1996—when interest rates rose more than 100 basis points.

 Of course, equity prices could fall, exposing portfolios to drawdowns.
-Here’s a look at CMNIX’s resilience over the last nineteen periods when the S&P 500 was down 5% or more.
+Here’s a look at CMNIX’s resilience over the last twenty periods when the S&P 500 was down 5% or more.

 As illustrated by the chart below, compared to the S&P 500 Index, the fund has historically offered: